2xer/tr/README.md

 Now you can see in the in the commit history (`git log`) that the change I made to resolve the conflict is the (then) latest commit, with 2 parent commits <a href="https://github.com/2xer/tr/commit/19bdbb508b6dc4f62eeab66dfa062b62accca162">19bdbb5</a> and <a href="https://github.com/2xer/tr/commit/06d9bf492bd392ca9fbd74822bf93e3ba1caedf7">06d9bf4</a> instead of the normal 1.

+# Useful commands and flags

+## commit
+1. Automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.

+`git commit -a`

+## log
+1. Show the commits in a graph and in a more concise and readable format.

+`git log --graph --decorate --abbrev-commit --all --pretty=oneline`

+## status
+1. More compact status but uses 1 or 2 capital letters or symbols to represent changes to files (`man git-status`).

+`git status -s`

 # Credits
 Pro Git book, written by Scott Chacon and Ben Straub and published by Apress.
 Available here https://git-scm.com/book/en/v2